freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A program to encourage Open Source contributions.
 Earn gifts like t-shirts and stickers by making at least 4 pull requests in the month of October.
 - [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during the month of December.
 - [Ovio](https://ovio.org) - A platform with a curated selection of contributor-friendly projects.
 It has a [powerful issue search tool](https://ovio.org/issues) and let's you save projects and issues for later.
+- [Google Summer of Code](https://summerofcode.withgoogle.com/) - An annually run paid program by Google focused on bringing more student developers into open-source software development.
+- [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/) - A global fellowship program for women and non-binary coders where they work on existing open-source projects and expand their skillset.
+- [Major League Hacking Fellowship](https://fellowship.mlh.io/) - A remote internship alternative for aspiring technologists where they build, or contribute to open-source projects.

 ## License
 <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.